geosir/clubhub/README.md

 The original idea and framework was formulated, designed, tested, and coded by [George Moe](https://george.moe "George's Website") since 2014.
 Attribution would be very much appreciated.

-This work is distributed under a GPLv3 license.
+This work is distributed under an MIT license.
 See `LICENSE.md` for more details.

 Contact and Support
 ----------------